L is for love.

 Research has shown that the longer a couple are together the less likely they are to celebrate Valentine’s Day and I know there are reasonable arguments for not following this tradition, like having a wedding anniversary, monetary restrictions, family commitments or maybe you just do your own celebration of your love whenever you feel like it.

-So what about Valentine’s Day 2022?
+So what about Valentine’s Day this year?

-10 Valentine’s Day ideas for long term couples.
+10 Valentine’s Day ideas for long-term couples.

 1) Make a time Capsule or Collage.